 - Inform your local embassy where you are in Japan (or sign up on its website).
 In case of a natural disaster, your government may provide support to those affected.

-Now that we know how to prepare for an earthquake (or other disaster), here’s a guide to help you figure out exactly what to do during one.
+Now that we know how to prepare for an earthquake (or other disasters), here’s a guide to help you figure out exactly what to do during one.

 - Hide under a table or door frame.